daveajlee/trams-customer/README.md

 **How to use**

 1. To use the microservice you need to specify the user specific configuration parameters in application.properties and application-production.properties.
+It is important in operators.list in application.properties to specify which operators should be available for use.
 2. Create an executable jar using mvn clean install.
 3. Run the jar (for example in production mode): java -Dspring.profiles.active=production -jar trams-customer.jar